Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

-Similar to the case of hyperplane arrangements the combinatorial information associated with sphere arrangements is contained in the two posets which we now define.
+As in the case of hyperplane arrangements the combinatorial information associated with sphere arrangements is contained in the two posets which we now define.

-\bd{def32}The \emph{intersection poset} denoted by $L(\A)$ is the set of connected components of all possible intersections of $S_i$'s ordered by reverse inclusion, by convention $S^l\in L(\A)$ as the smallest element.
-The rank of each element in $L(\A)$ is defined to be the codimension of the corresponding intersection.\ed
+\bd{def32}The \emph{intersection poset} denoted by $L(\A)$ is the set of connected components of all possible nonempty intersections of $S_i$'s ordered by reverse inclusion.
+By convention $S^l\in L(\A)$ as the least element.\ed

+The intersection poset is a ranked poset.
+The rank of each element in $L(\A)$ is defined to be the codimension of the corresponding intersection.

 \bd{def33}The intersections of these $S_i$'s in $\A$ define a stratification of $S^l$.
 The connected components in each stratum are called \emph{faces}.
-Top dimensional faces are called chambers and the set of all chambers is denoted by $\Ch$.
-The collection of all the faces $\FA = \cup \F^i(\A)$ is the \emph{face poset} with the ordering $F\leq G \Leftrightarrow F \subseteq \overline{G}$.
-It is a graded poset and the rank of each face is its dimension.\ed
+The collection of all the faces $\FA$ ordered by topological inclusion i.e., $F\leq G \Leftrightarrow F \subseteq \overline{G}$ is called the \emph{face poset}.
+The top-dimensional faces are called chambers and the set of all chambers is denoted by $\Ch$.\ed

+For a face $F$ define its \textit{support} as the least-dimensional intersection containing $F$.
+The \textit{dimension of a face} is the dimension of its support.
+It is straightforward to see that the dimension function makes the face poset a ranked poset.

-Here are two examples of sphere arrangements in dimensions $1$ and $2$.
+We now look at two examples of sphere arrangements.

-\be{ex41} Let $X$ be the circle $S^1$, a smooth one dimensional manifold, the codimension $1$ submanifolds are points in $S^1$.
-Consider the arrangement $\A = \{p, q\}$ of $2$ points.
-For both these points there is an open neighborhood which is homeomorphic to an arrangement of a point in $\R$.
+\be{ex41} Let $X$ be the circle $S^1$, a smooth one-dimensional manifold.
+The codimension-$1$ subspheres are the pairs of (diametrically opposite) points in $S^1$.
+Consider the arrangement $\A = \{p, q\}$ of $2$ such points.
+For both these points there is an open neighbourhood which is homeomorphic to an arrangement of a point in $\R$.
 Figure \ref{figdef1} shows this arrangement and the Hasse diagrams of the face poset and the intersection poset.

 \ee